Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: The Proposed Method

+To make it clear, we stop the gradient flowing through the importance weights during back-propagation.
 It is known that the estimator obtained by Monte Carlo estimation with importance sampling is an unbiased estimator, as the conventional Monte Carlo estimator.
 The key point of importance sampling is to choose an appropriate proposal distribution $n(\boldsymbol{x}_{-i})$, which determines the variance of the corresponding estimator.
 Based on~\citet{robert1999monte}, the optimal proposal distribution $n^*(\boldsymbol{x}_{-i})$, which yields the minimum variance, is given by the following fact.

 \begin{fact} Let $n^*(\boldsymbol{x}_{-i})=\frac{\left[e^{E_{\boldsymbol{\theta}}(\boldsymbol{x})-E_{\boldsymbol{\theta}}(\boldsymbol{x}_{-i})} \right]^2}{\sum_{k=1}^d \left[e^{E_{\boldsymbol{\theta}}(\boldsymbol{x})-E_{\boldsymbol{\theta}}(\boldsymbol{x}_{-k})} \right]^2}$ be a discrete distribution on $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$.
 Then for any discrete distribution $n(\boldsymbol{x}_{-i})$ on $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$, we have $Var\left(\reallywidehat{\mathcal{J}_{RM}(\boldsymbol{\theta}, \boldsymbol{x})}_{n^*}\right) \leq Var\left(\reallywidehat{\mathcal{J}_{RM}(\boldsymbol{\theta}, \boldsymbol{x})}_{n}\right)$. \end{fact} \begin{proof} The proof is included in Appendix~\ref{app:th1_proof}. \end{proof}